jjkoh95/instastalk/README.md

 ## Legal issue
 - Note that this is solely a project I made to download all my waifu photos and as a python practice.
 I do not intend to go against any rules and regulations of instagram.
 Use at your own risk.

-## Note
-- Follow me on [ig](https://www.instagram.com/jjkoh95/) in case you want to know what I have for lunch and dinner.